finos/legend-engine/docs/database-connection-management/ConnectionManagement.md

 - This layer actually computes the the database credential that is passed to the database
 - This layer fetches the identity and credential supplier cached in layer two and creates a credential
-- The credential is then added back to the Jdbc properties such that when control returns back to Hikari, it can pass the credentials to the database
+- The credential is then added back to the Jdbc properties such that when control return to Hikari, it can pass the credentials to the database